Prizes & Funding

 Short articles, individual chapters in longer volumes, original fiction and poetry are not eligible, though scholarly (i.e., introduced, annotated and resourced) editions of Gothic texts may be considered.

-Each IGA member is entitled to nominate a book for the prize.
-Self-nominations are not accepted, but contributors to edited collections are allowed to nominate the collection they have published their work in.
+Each IGA member is entitled to nominate a book for either prize.
+Self-nominations are not accepted, but contributors to edited collections are allowed to nominate the collection in which they have published their work.

 The panel will advise the serving Co-Presidents of their decision on the winner prior to the IGA conference.